rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

 - There is a single argument of type list of System.Strings.
 - Returns list of NcdSlaComplianceDatas.
-### partials
-Partial SLA Domain summaries.

-- There is a single argument of type PartialSlaFilterInput.
-- Returns PartialSlaSummaries.
-### pendingstobeupgraded
-SLAs pending to be upgraded.

-- The pendingstobeupgraded subcommand takes no arguments.
-- Returns PendingSLAsToBeUpgradedRes.
-### protectedclustersforglobal
-Clusters that have object(s) protected by global SLA.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - slaId - System.String: SLA ID for global SLAs.
-- Returns ClusterConnection.
-### queryclusterswithnotsyncablereasons
-Get a list of clusters along with reasons due to which provided SLA can not be pushed to each cluster.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortBy - QueryClustersSortByParamInput: Optional parameter to sort the response based on provided field and order.
-    - filter - QueryClustersFilterInput: Optional parameter to filter the response based on provided field and text.
-    - slaId - System.String: SLA ID for which we want to get the reasons for the SLA not being syncable to each of the clusters in the RSC account.
-- Returns ClusterInfoWithNotSyncableReasonsConnection.
-### sourceclusters
-Retrieves a list of source clusters that are available for selection when creating an SLA Domain.
-The list includes reasons if certain Rubrik clusters are not eligible for selection, such as archival, replication, or both.

-- There are 9 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortBy - SlaSourceClustersSortByField: Field to sort the Rubrik clusters list.
-    - sortOrder - SortOrder: Sort order for sorting the Rubrik clusters returned by the query.
-    - filter - list of SlaSourceClustersFilters: Filter for the SLA Domain source clusters query.
-    - isArchivalSelected - System.Boolean: Flag to indicate if archival is selected in SLA Domain.
-    - selectedReplication - SlaReplicationConfiguration: Type of replication configuration selected for SLA Domain.
-- Returns SlaSourceClustersSelectionInfoConnection.
 ### summariesbyids
 List of SLA Domain summaries for the given IDs.